scailable/sclbl-tutorials/sclbl-pytorch-onnx/README.md

 ### B. Cleaning up

-As a result of this code, you should now find an an `cifar10-resnet20.onnx` file in your working directory.
+As a result of this code, you should now find an a `cifar10-resnet20.onnx` file in your working directory.
 However, the ONNX that the Torch package has generated is still a bit rough around the edges.
 So we clean it up using the following code:

 ```python
 import onnx